abetterstory/abetter-wordpress/plugins/enable-media-replace/readme.txt

 * [Regenerate Thumbnails Advanced](https://wordpress.org/plugins/regenerate-thumbnails-advanced/) - Fast, free and simple to use plugin to regenerate the thumbnails for your site after changing a theme (for example).
 Supported & maintained by [ShortPixel](https://ShortPixel.com)

 == Changelog ==

+= 3.4.2 =

+Release date: August 17th 2020
+* New - Also display files size in the replacement windows;
+* Fix - Replacing image with pdf file would cause noticesi;
+* Fix - Compensation for faulty WordPress installation that return empty error string on wp_upload_dir and falsely return relative paths and urls on WP core functions;
+* Fix - When choosing 'replace file and update names' and then uploading a file with identical name as source, it would postfix the duplicate name.
+This is no longer the case;
+* Fix - Wording clarification for the situation when the filename is changed, which will lead to broken links from external sites;
+* Fix - Added hard paths to require_once satements in order to prevent WP-CLI errrors;
+* Fix - If source image doesn't exist or in error state, replacement would be prevented by Javascript issue.

+= 3.4.1 =

+Release date: June 18th 2020
+* Fix - PHP Error when settings permissions failed.

+= 3.4.0 =

+Release date: June 9th 2020
+* New - In edit media screen EMR notes user who replaced file if this was not uploader;
+* New - Added Drag and Drop area for files;
+* New - When replacing with new file name, now also possible to update upload path;
+* Fix - Various minor CSS tweaks and fixes;
+* Update of Underlying libraries

+= 3.3.12 =

+Release date: 27th April 2020
+* Fixed - When trying to upload over-limit file would show too many error messages;
+* Language – 2 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted.

 = 3.3.11 =